realshafer/RNBO-Plugin/README.md

 To make the sliders functional, we modify `RootComponent.h` and `RootComponent.cpp`.
 When the sliders change, we want to update the parameters of the `AudioProcessor`.
 When we get a parameter change notification from the `AudioProcessor`, we want to update the sliders.

 ## In the header file
 Open up `RootComponent.h`.
-At the top of the file, include these RNBO header files.
+At the top of the file, include these RNBO header files:

 ```cpp
 //[Headers]     -- You can add your own extra header files here --